Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Introduction

 To explore the SMBH-host relation for AGNs, one has to estimate \mbh\ for AGNs.
 For reverberation-mapped (RM) AGNs, \mbh\ can be estimated by multiplying the virial product by the virial scale factor ($f$):

 where $\Delta V$ is the width of an emission line, a proxy for the broad-line region (BLR) velocity, and $R_{\rm BLR}$ is the BLR \textit{characteristic} radius \cite[inferred from time lags between variability in continuum and BLR emission; see, e.g.,][]{Peterson93,Kaspi00}.
 The dimensionless factor $f$ accounts for BLR geometry and kinematics, and is calibrated under the assumption that RM AGNs, on average, follow the same \Msig\ relation as inactive galaxies, and is typically of order unity \cite[e.g.,][]{Onken04, Park12, Grier13, Woo13, Woo15, Batiste17, Grier17}.
 With such \mbh\ estimates, one can investigate the relation of \mbh\ to other host properties, such as stellar mass \cite[\mstar; e.g.,][]{Li23}.
 Studies have also explored the slope of the virial product vs. \sigs\ relation for RM AGNs, finding RM AGNs to exhibit a shallower slope compared to quiescent galaxies \cite[e.g.,][]{Woo13, Woo15, Batiste17}.
-However, it remains unclear whether this difference reflects a physical distinction, or arises from factors such as unreliable \sigs\ measurements due to AGN contamination \cite[e.g.,][]{GH06}, selection biases \cite[e.g.,][]{Lauer07, Shankar16}, or extinction in the BLR \cite[e.g.,][]{Caglar20, MejiaRestrepo22, Caglar23}.
-Another complication arises from extreme AGN variability, as the virial product may change between accretion states, leading to different inferred black-hole masses depending on the epoch of observation \cite[e.g.,][]{Guo25}.
+However, it remains unclear whether this difference reflects a physical distinction, or arises from factors such as unreliable \sigs\ measurements due to AGN contamination \cite[e.g.,][]{GH06}, selection biases \cite[e.g.,][]{Lauer07, Shankar16}, or extinction in the BLR \cite[e.g.,][]{Caglar20,Caglar23, MejiaRestrepo22}.
+Another complication arises from extreme AGN variability, as the virial product may change between accretion states, leading to different inferred BH masses depending on the epoch of observation \cite[e.g.,][]{Guo25}.
 To claim that \mbh\ follows the same relation, one must further assume that $f$ does not vary systematically with \mbh\ and luminosity (Equation \ref{eq:mbh_rm}).

-For non-RM AGNs, \mbh\ is estimated using locally-calibrated single-epoch mass prescriptions, which use Equation \ref{eq:mbh_rm} with $R_{\rm BLR}$ inferred using empirical correlations between AGN luminosity and BLR size \cite[e.g.,][]{Kaspi00, Peterson04, Bentz13}.
-These prescriptions, despite having large systematic uncertainties, allow the study of the SMBH-host scaling relations of non-RM AGNs and of larger AGN samples \cite[e.g.,][]{Xiao11, RV15, Bennert15, Bennert21,Caglar20,Caglar23, Winkel25}.
+For non-RM AGNs, \mbh\ is estimated using locally calibrated single-epoch mass prescriptions, which use Equation \ref{eq:mbh_rm} with $R_{\rm BLR}$ inferred using empirical correlations between AGN luminosity and BLR size \cite[e.g.,][]{Kaspi00, Peterson04, Bentz13, Cho23}.
+These prescriptions, despite having large systematic uncertainties, allow the study of the SMBH-host scaling relations of non-RM AGNs and of larger AGN samples \cite[e.g.,][]{Xiao11, Bennert15, Bennert21, RV15, Caglar20,Caglar23, Winkel25}.